LucianoNicacio/Landing-page-with-Modal-Forms/README.md

 # Landing-page-with-Modal-Forms-05-26-20
 Personal Project.
-Using HTML, CSS including flexbox. and Javascript (ES6) to display form ONCLICK EVENT.
+Built a landing page with modal forms, using HTML, CSS, Flexbox, and JavaScript (ES6) to demonstrate the use of an onclick event.